thinkfast37/learning-journal/README.md

 # learning-journal - Fall, 2025

-An informal blog I am creating to track my journey becoming more hands on again having been in largely management and leadership heavy roles the past 15 years.
-However, the tide is changing and it's time to make sure I have my trunks on when it goes back out.
+After two kids, and a management focused career I am spending time to refresh my hands on tech knowledge, as it's proving to be an asset in the market today.

 ## Sept 15, 2025 O'Reilly - Redis Essentials: Improving Your Database Performance